erikgoe/Sim8051/README.md

 * Vague syntax specification for the integrated assembler can be found in Encoding.hpp.
 Available mnemonics can be found in keil's documentation (see sources section).
 * A few keyboard shortcuts are supported: Space (single step), R (reset MCU), CTRL+Enter while editing (save & compile), P (run/pause), L (reload all files and compile).
 * Breakpoints can be set by clicking on the left column in assembly view.
 You can also change the "break instruction".
+* The simulation does not mirror the hardware one-to-one.
+Some features like interrupts might trigger one cycle too late or ports may behave differently.

 ## Dependencies
 Install them with a package manager like "pacman" or follow the instructions on their website.